Netsensia/2048Solver/README.md

 The search routine considers each of the four possible moves (up, down, left, right) at each ply of the search tree as well as all possible responses by the tile-placing player.
 Three  random placements are considered and the average of the scores available by searching the new position is taken to be the value of the initial move (up, down, left or right).

 The following table shows the results for various searches.
 The number of runs is rather low at the moment because the search is brute force with no optimisations such as hash tables or pruning.
 Such things should speed up the search significantly.
+Each ply in the search tree represents a move for the solver plus a move for the blocker.

 In order to speed things up without, hopefully, impacting the results too much, the search routine always uses a depth of one unless the board is more than half full, in which case it uses the depth specified in the table.